jk31/jk31.github.io/_posts/2020-02-15-kernel-image.md

 `imread(...)` outputs an NumPy array that contains all pixels of the image.
 How big is this image?

 ```python
 animal.shape
 # (100, 100, 3)
 ```

 The output tells us that the image is 100 pixel wide, 100 pixel long.
 The 3 shows us the **3rd** dimension - the color dimension.
 The image is not a black/white image.
 Each pixel contains information about the three color channels **red**, **green**, **blue**.
 For a black/white images the output of the shape would be simply `(100, 100)`.
 We can also look at each pixel seperately.
 This is the pixel in the top left corner.

 ```python
 animal[0, 0, :3]
 # array([0.5176471, 0.5137255, 0.5372549], dtype=float32)
 ```

 The colors in the channel can be expressed either on the scale from 0 to 255, where you can only use integers, or 0 to 1, where you can obviously also use floating numbers.
+Matplotlib will also take care if the numbers are out of the scale and the normalize them.

 Our kernels are also NumPy arrays.

 ```python
 kernel_blur = np.ones((3,3))*(1/9)
 kernel_blur